Well, I made it.

 3. Drivers like to honk for no apparent reason.

-While walking down the road, it seemed as though my friend and I would get honked at every 5 seconds.
+While walking down the road, it seemed as though I would get honked at every 5 seconds.
 We’re still not sure if male drivers were flirting with us or if they were looking for some people to pay them for a ride?
 Who knows.

 Also, while riding in a car or on a motorbike, drivers really like to honk just for the hell of it.
 Not going to lie, I got annoyed real quick.